shiory602/CICCC-WMAD/webDevelopment2/wd2-20210406/README.md

 15. What is the difference between JSON and JavaScript object?

     - Objects and Arrays
       Property names must be double-quoted strings in JSON.
+Trailing commas are forbidden.
     - Numbers
       Leading zeros are prohibited.
 A decimal point must be followed by at least one digit.
 NaN and Infinity are unsupported.